 We’ve been here several times.
 It never gets old.
 It’s a great outing for adults and kids alike.
 It begins with a very scenic t-bane ride (public transportation via train) on Line 1 to the stop Holmenkollen, followed by a 10-minute walk.
 Your visit to the top of the ski jump tower will take you through The Ski Museum first (the world’s oldest museum specializing in skiing where you can experience 4000 years of exciting ski history through various exhibitions) before heading up to the top for stunning panoramic views.

 When you’re ready to go back down, you can backtrack the way you came OR you can experience what it’s like to jump from the tower by trying Kollensvevet, Holmenkollen’s zipline.
 Or maybe abseiling/rappelling is more your thing.

-While in the area, you can also experience a thrilling ride in a ski simulator, climb a huge troll statue, or even play some frisbee golf.
+While in the area, you can also experience a thrilling ride down the ski jump in a ski simulator, climb a huge troll statue, or even play some frisbee golf.
 There are also plenty of geocaching opportunities for those who are interested and have the time.

 Vigeland Sculpture Park (Frogner Park)